Acute lethality

 Testing methods

-- The procedure set out in Section five or six (Single or Multi-Concentration Test) of the Biological Test Method: Reference Method for Determining Acute Lethality of Effluents to Rainbow Trout (EPS 1/RM/13, Second Edition) or
+Option 1: The procedure set out in Section 5 or 6 (Single or Multi-Concentration Test) of the Biological Test Method: Reference Method for Determining Acute Lethality of Effluents to Rainbow Trout (EPS 1/RM/13, second edition)

-- The above Method in conjunction with the Procedure for pH Stabilization During the Testing of Acute Lethality of Wastewater Effluent to Rainbow Trout (EPS 1/RM/50) (section 15)
+Option 2: A combination of the EPS 1/RM/13 method, second edition, and the Procedure for pH Stabilization During the Testing of Acute Lethality of Wastewater Effluent to Rainbow Trout (EPS 1/RM/50)

 Reporting